 Some of the ways mental illness is described disturb me.
 Chemical imbalance and minimal brain damage are especially troublesome.
 This post is about the whole idea of mental illness being the result of a chemical imbalance.
 I can see how these ideas got their start and why they continue to be popular, but they can be way misleading also.
 Below is a very oversimplified explanation of this issue.

-One reason these ideas gained popularity was that it explain why some people were not able to “just snap out of it” even when they tried.
+One reason these ideas gained popularity was that it explains why some people were not able to “just snap out of it” even when they tried.
 We began to believe that mental illness was not a choice or a moral flaw but an illness.
 And if it was an illness then we should be able to find treatments for it.
-We also started to think there were risk factors and protective factors.
-Not everyone with a particular gene…
+We also started to think there were risk factors and protective factors…

 View original post 1,175 more words